wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 }
 ```

-where `wp-cli-commands.php` could look something like this:
+where `wp-cli-commands.php` could, for example, look something like this:

 ```php
 <?php